West Dereham Parish Council November Meeting

 4. Minutes of the Parish Council meeting held on 1 October 2015.
 CC confirmed all Councillors had seen the minutes of the Parish Council (PC) meeting held on 1 October 2015.
 These were agreed as a true record and signed by the Chairman.

+5. Reports.
+5.1 Chairman’s Report.
+5.1.1 Garden of Remembrance.
+CC advised that meetings had taken place with two other companies regarding quotations.
+This matter to be discussed further under item 7.1.
 5.1.2 Preferred Options Consultation on the Single Issue Silica Sand Review.
 CC advised that the information received from Norfolk County Council (NCC) revealed that none of the preferred sites were in West Dereham (WD).

+5.2 Clerk’s Report.
+5.2.1 Additional sign for A134 re HGV access.
+Highways have confirmed that the sign has been ordered and should be installed within approximately eight weeks.
+5.2.2 Local Council Award Scheme.
+The PC has now submitted an application for the “Quality” status of the award.
 5.2.3 Highways and Borough Council (BC) clean-up issues.
 Pot hole on Church Road and Fly-tipping on Station Road and Basil Road which were reported at the last PC meeting have been referred for action.

 5.3 Handyman’s Report.
 The new Handyman started in the middle of October and so far has trimmed back areas of overgrown vegetation and shrubbery on Station Road and Church Road; areas around NCC signs and footpaths have also been cleared.
 Benches and signs have been washed and litter picked on Station Road.
 He had noted that the allotment gates were left unlocked but Councillors advised that this was handled by the Allotment Liaison Officer.
 He had requested a list of urgent matters, the bulbs for the wooden planters and use of the water supply at the village hall to clean the bus shelter.
 Clerk to liaise with Handyman on all of these issues.